self20/Moustache/README.md

 ### KNOWN ISSUES ###

 - TODO: Only handle transmission client for now.
+Ask for new client or make a PR.
 - TODO: There is no UI function to remove a torrent. `/remove/{id}` is the URL.
 It’ll come later.
 - TODO: Download buttons does not work.
 - TODO: It’s not possible to download a torrent with a magnet.